 If the floor inside the van feels spongy to walk on, the chances are it’s delaminated.

 This isn’t a deal-breaker but worth noting.
 Caravan floors can delaminate due to water ingress.
-Although, as I’ve mentioned before, the cause of the problem may have been fixed, so it’s definitely worth pursuing if you like the van.
+Although, as I’ve mentioned before, the cause of the problem may have been fixed.
+It’s definitely worth pursuing if you like the van.

 Check underneath the caravan for rust.